 Cajun and Creole: People ask a lot about where to get “typical” New Orleans food — red beans, jambalaya, gumbo, etc. Katie’s (Mid-City) is fantastic, with a wide range of whatever foods are on your NOLA must-eat list, and definitely trumps Mandina’s (around the corner and much more hyped).
 Café Reconcile (Central City) only serves lunch, but the soul food is some of the best around, with incredible prices and a great mission.
 There’s a trio of Tremé stalwarts — Dooky Chase, Li’l Dizzy’s, and Willie Mae’s Scotch House — that you’ve no doubt already heard about.
 Dooky Chase has a killer lunch buffet and Willie Mae’s fried chicken has a spicy, thick crust that’s almost toffee-like, earning it a cult following.
 On the schwankier side is Borgne (CBD), a Besh restaurant with your quota of Gulf seafood and spices; try their $10 lunch special, which changes daily.
 I really like High Hat Café (Freret) too, though it’s really more “Deep South” than “NOLA Creole” — good fried catfish, soul food-ified vegetables, and pimento that makes an appearance in both grits and mac and cheese.

 Peche (Warehouse District), a Donald Link outpost, is beautiful, a place where you can get a massive roasted tuna collar with salsa verde, fish sticks, and fried bread under the same roof.
-Pascal’s Manale (Uptown) is home to the best barbecue shrimp, which are not barbecued at all but are bathing in tons of butter and spices and wonderfulness that you later sop up with French bread.
+Pascal’s Manale (Uptown) is home to the best barbecue shrimp, which are not truly barbecued according to any Yankee definition of it but are bathing in tons of butter and spices and wonderfulness that you later sop up with crusty bread.
 Drago’s is home to charbroiled oysters, smoky and melty and laden with browned Parmesan.
 R&O’s (Lakefront) is out of the way, but if you’re looking for a divey seafood shack, it’s well worth your trek.

 For crawfish, you want to aim for a generous 4-5 pounds per person; they will all get eaten, and nobody wants to be competing with their tablemates for a puny mud-dwelling crustacean, so be generous.
 Go-to spots: Clesi’s (Mid-City), Bevi Seafood Co.
 (Mid-City; Kenner), the aforementioned Superior Seafood, and The Blue Crab (Lakefront), which is RIGHT on the water.
 Mid-City Yacht Club (Mid-City) and Maple Street Bar (Uptown), and Bayou Beer Garden (Mid-City) — all bars — have crawfish boils on weekends.